Plymouth: Early defence and Renaissance

 During the 16th century, locally produced wool was the major export commodity.
 Plymouth was the home port for successful maritime traders, among them Sir John Hawkins, who led England's first foray into the Atlantic slave trade, as well as Sir Francis Drake, Mayor of Plymouth in 1581–2.
 Crews for the first English failed settlement attempt at Roanoke Colony in North America departed in 1587 under Sir Walter Raleigh's and Drake's leadership; returning bearing maize, tobacco and potatoes.

 In 1588, according to legend, Drake insisted on completing his game of bowls on the Hoe before engaging the Spanish Armada.
-In 1620 the Pilgrims set sail for the New World from Plymouth, establishing Plymouth Colony – the second English colony in what is now the United States of America.
+In 1620 the Pilgrims set sail for the New World from Plymouth, establishing Plymouth Colony – the second English colony in what is now the United States.
+In 1625, the Mayor estimated that African slavers captured that summer about 1,000 villagers from the town's area, to be sold in Africa.

 During the English Civil War Plymouth sided with the Parliamentarians and was besieged for almost four years by the Royalists.
 The last major attack by the Royalists was by Sir Richard Grenville leading thousands of soldiers towards Plymouth, but they were defeated by the Plymothians at Freedom Fields Park.
 The civil war ended as a Parliamentary win, but monarchy was restored by King Charles II in 1660, who imprisoned many of the Parliamentary heroes on Drake's Island.
 Construction of the Royal Citadel began in 1665, after the Restoration; it was armed with cannon facing both out to sea and into the town, rumoured to be a reminder to residents not to oppose the Crown.
 Mount Batten tower also dates from around this time.